 Master in Management Curriculum

 The core of the MiM curriculum prepares you to ethically and responsibly lead and manage human talent within organizations.
-Courses in the core are designed to help you:
+Review a curriculum summary.
+Courses are designed to help you:

 • Develop an ethical, responsible and principled approach to leadership